Here’s how to build the top line muscles of your naturally gaited horse while also developing balanced, quality smooth gait.

 3) Warm up and cool down with a quality stretch.
 Beginning and ending a riding session with a big, stretchy, relaxed walk that encourages the horse to engage the hindquarter and step deeper under its belly; activate its abdominal muscles to lift its back to a neutral position, and extend its head and neck out and down, but no lower than the poll at the height of the wither, with many moments of stretch throughout a riding session, are a great practice.
 This is especially helpful for older horses and horses that are stiff or out of shape.

-4) Ride your horse with lots of transitions between a balanced and a stretched position during a riding session.
+4) Ride your horse through lots of transitions between a balanced position into moments of a stretched position.
 In dressage, riding lots of transitions within a state of relaxation is most beneficial, because transitions help the horse develop balance.
 This includes transitions between gait, transitions between exercises, transitions of direction, and transitions of frame within a gait, such as from a neutral posture to a top line stretch for a moment and back.
 Think of riding your naturally gaited horse like playing an accordion.

 IMPORTANT: Don’t stay in a stretched position for long periods of time or you’ll condition your horse’s muscle memory to travel on the forehand.
 Instead give your horse lots of stretch breaks throughout your ride.
 Instead of 30-40 minutes of stretching at a time, take 30-40 short stretch breaks during your riding session.
 A stretch is a great way to reward your horse and help your horse relax while developing the top line muscles.
 If you would like to let your horse stretch to the ground, do this at a halt instead of in motion.
 In fact, there are many in-hand exercises you can do with your horse at a halt to help your horse develop its top line.